Below are some of the most commonly asked questions regarding our courses and other offerings.

 Is This Really the World's First Mycology School?

 Yes!
-While there are other means to learn mycology's many arts and sciences, MYCOLOGOS is structured as a school with out various degrees of training, testing, certification process, and support staff infrastructure.
+While there are other means to learn mycology's many arts and sciences, MYCOLOGOS is structured as a school with various degrees of training, testing, certification process, and support staff infrastructure.
 We are pioneers in the field of mycological education and aim to provide the resources and frameworks to advance the burgeoning mycocultural revolution spreading around the world.

 What Does MYCOLOGOS Offer?